zephir-lang/zephir-docs/en/config.md

 Configuration File
 ==================
-Every Zephir extension has a configuration file called :code:`config.json`.
+Every Zephir extension has a configuration file called :code:'config.json'.
 This file is read by Zephir every time you build or generate the extension, and it allows the developer to modify the extension's or compiler's behavior.

-This file uses `JSON <http://en.wikipedia.org/wiki/JSON>`_ as its configuration format:
+This file uses 'JSON <http://en.wikipedia.org/wiki/JSON>'_ as its configuration format:

 .. code-block:: json